© Scott McDonald

-CGEMOD has four families of models; all are coded using the General Algebraic Modeling System (GAMS), which is our preferred programming language.
-All the models in these families use the same notation, many of the same behavioural relationships, the same methods for handling data (inputs and outputs) and the same approach to the organisation of the code.
+CGEMOD has four families of models; all are coded using the General Algebraic Modeling System (GAMS),.
+All the models use the same notation, many of the same behavioural relationships, the same methods for handling data and the same approach to the organisation of the code.

-The online training CGEMOD offers uses SMOD, STAGE 1 and GLOBE 1 (see training page).
+The online training CGEMOD offers uses SMOD, STAGE_t and ANARRES_t (see TRAINING).
 Although these models are used during training, the training programmes are designed with the objective that ‘graduates’ will make changes to the models going forward.

 The codes for STAGE_1, ANARRES_1 and SMOD_1 are licensed under Creative Commons BY (Attribution). (http://creativecommons.org/licenses/by/4.0/ ).
 As are the codes for STAGE_t and ANARRES_t that are supplied for training courses.